-This easy aperol spritz recipe is the perfect light and fruity summer cocktail!
-Made with Aperol, prosecco and soda water, you’ll love this refreshing Italian cocktail!
+This easy aperol spritz is the perfect light and fruity summer cocktail!
+Made with Aperol, prosecco and soda water, you’ll love this refreshing aperol spritz recipe.

 It’s Aperol Spritz o’clock!

-HI.
-It’s me, Sofi, with an extremely important announcement: Summer cocktail season has arrived at last.
+Good morning, my friends!
+I’m reporting today with an extremely important announcement: Cocktail season has arrived at last.
 You know what I’m talking about.
 Refreshing rooftop cocktails, ice cold G&T’s, chilled Rosé, frosty frozen drinks…the list goes on.
 We’re kicking off summer cocktails with my personal favorite: Aperol Spritz.
 This Aperol Spritz recipe is easy, delicious, and perfect for hot nights.

 What is an Aperol Spritz?